metal3-io/cluster-api-provider-metal3/docs/releasing.md

 ### Artifact locations

-1. The container image is found in the registry `quay.io/metal3-io` with an image name of `cluster-api-provider-baremetal` and a tag that matches the release version.
+1. The container image is found in the registry `quay.io/metal3-io` with an image name of `cluster-api-provider-metal3` and a tag that matches the release version.
 The image is automatically built once the release has been created.

 ## Process